Estimated reading time: 7 minutes

 You can learn more about strength Coach Dan John here.

-Benefits of a Goblet Squat: Why They’re Great for Beginners
+Benefits of the Kettlebell Goblet Squat: Why They’re Great for Beginners

-The benefits of mastering this full body movement are wide and varied, but the two main benefits of the Kb Goblet Squat are its adaptability and the ease to which beginners can learn proper squat mechanics.
+The benefits of mastering this full body movement are wide and varied, but the two main benefits of the kettlebell goblet squat are its adaptability and the ease to which beginners can learn proper squat mechanics.

 Here’s why from a students perspective: